pandas-dev/pandas/doc/source/user_guide/io.rst

 .. note::

-  Note that pandas infers column dtypes from query outputs, and not by looking up data types in the physical database schema.
+  ADBC drivers will map database types directly back to pandas types.
+For other drivers note that pandas infers column dtypes from query outputs, and not by looking up data types in the physical database schema.
 For example, assume ``userid`` is an integer column in a table.
 Then, intuitively, ``select userid ...`` will return integer-valued series, while ``select cast(userid as text) ...`` will